XenocodeRCE/DNPDeobfuscator/README.md

  - Resource Compression
  - Invalid OpCode -> I cheat on this one, nobody use it since it makes your file crashes.
  - Prune useless Methods / Types
+ - Call Hiding
+  - Call Hiding with Integers
+  - Call Hiding with Strings

 # HowTo